 - a.
 Surface Corrosion (Cosmetic) on any component due to exposure

 - b.
 Heat exchanger

 - c.
-Zinc Anodes
+Brake Bushings

 - d.
-Brake Bushings
+Isolation Bushings

 - e.
-Isolation Bushings

-- f.
 Normal preventive and scheduled maintenance and component inspections/replacements as specified in the SEAKEEPER, INC., Operation Manuals and any other Maintenance Schedule documentation.